No. 2 Baylor returns with 77-72 win to stay undefeated

 - Oops!Something went wrong.Please try again later.

-WACO, Texas (AP) Baylor coach Scott Drew figures it will take his team some time to get back to normal after a three-week gap between games.
+WACO, Texas — Baylor coach Scott Drew figures it will take his team some time to get back to normal after a three-week gap between games.

 Even so, the No. 2 Bears are still undefeated.
 They finally overcame some of the rust and Iowa State for a 77-72 victory Tuesday night that made them 18-0 for the first time in school history.